RickV85/Tic_Tac_Toe_Mod_1_Final_Project/feedback_notes.md

 Final (little) thing - Be sure to use strict equality (===) in your conditionals.
 Here's more on that!
 All that to say - your project is GREAT and again, you should feel proud of what you've done.
 You learned all this in 6 weeks - don't let one critical piece of feedback take away from that.

+Main things I learned from looking at Kirsten's code and post-due refactoring:

+- Make sure to rethink long functions with lots of conditionals to use for loops.
+If that doesn't work with your current data set, go back to the root to make that data more easily readable for a loop. (i.e. renaming the id's of the tiles to just a number using integer positions 0-8 and making a winningCombinations array of arrays of combos)
+- Break out nested functions even if they are only used once.

 Steps taken to address this feedback in fix/Notes_and_fixes_post-feedback

 1. Changed defaut tab spacing to 2, not 4